tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 ### GitHub Environment Token

-- This line next to the end of the workflow:
+The GitHub Token is automatically issued by GitHub for each workflow run without further configuration, which means there is no risk of secret leakage.
+This token however only has read permissions by default and you may get a "Resource not accessible by integration" error when running the workflow.
+If this happens, you may need to add write permissions to this token.
+To do this go to your GitHub Project Settings, and then select Actions, scroll down to "Workflow permissions" and check "Read and write permissions".

+You can see the GitHub Token being passed to the workflow below:

 ```yaml
 env:
   GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-This GitHub Token is automatically issued by GitHub for each workflow run without further configuration, which means there is no risk of secret leakage.
-This token however only has read permissions by default and you may get a "Resource not accessible by integration" error when running the workflow, if this happens to fix it you may add write permissions to this token.
-To do this head over to your Project Settings, and then select Actions, scroll down until "Workflow permissions" and check "Read and write permissions".

 ### How to Trigger